 Under the No Action Alternative, the proposed route modifications for the C-HC Project would not be approved.
 The C-HC Project would not be built beyond the limits of the federal decisions provided in the 2020 ROD and subsequent ROW revocation within the Refuge.
 Therefore, there would be no new impacts to water resources, beyond those impacts described in FEIS Section 3.5 (RUS 2019: 226-236).
-3.5.2.2 PROPOSED ROUTE MODIFICATIONS

 The proposed route modifications fall within the FEIS analysis area for water resources and quality, which is defined as the seven watersheds that are crossed by the C-HC Project.
 The proposed route modifications would not result in direct impacts to or crossings of any streams.
-The proposed route modifications would change the spatial location of the direct and indirect impacts, as disclosed in the FEIS and ROD, to other water resources by the acreages listed in Table 3 through Table 5 and shown in Figure 3 through Figure .
-The proposed route modifications would result in impacts to floodplains in the quantities listed in Table 15.
+The proposed route modifications would change the spatial location of the direct and indirect impacts, as disclosed in the FEIS and ROD, to other water resources by the acreages listed in Table 3 through Table 5 and shown in Figure 3 through Figure 11.
+The proposed route modifications would not result in Table 15.
 These modifications would not result in a net change but would change the spatial location of the impacts to water resources and quality disclosed in the FEIS and ROD for the approved C-HC Project.